whiskeyneon/OnionChat/README.md

 The only external dependency is redis.
 Make sure you have it running locally on port 6379.
 You should be able to modify the database using `config.ini` (which will be generated automatically when you first run the server.)

+You must also have libevent-dev installed.

+    sudo apt-get install libevent-dev

 All other dependencies are in `requirements.txt`.